dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 # Typing System for Communication

-When we look at processes, we have always assumed that names are used in a "correct" way, e.g., if two arguments are send in a message then the receiver expects two arguments.
+When we look at processes, we have always assumed that names are used in a "correct" way, e.g., if two arguments are sent in a message then the receiver expects two arguments.
 However, we just assumed this and did not check it.
 Orthogonal to the question of reachability/covering that are the focus of this lecture, there is an area of research dedicated to typing processes/channels to make sure the communication happens properly, e.g., messages have the right type, deadlock-freedom, when process terminates there is no pending messages.
 Here we will just scratch the surface of this topic.

 #### Properties of Type Systems

-The main properties of type system are:
+The main properties of a type system are:
 * preservation: A well-typed progrcess is still well typed after taking a step.
 * progress: either the program has finished or it it possible to take a step.